graphcore/examples/code_examples/poplar/advanced_example/README.md

 ## Advanced Poplar Example

-This example performs a simple computation but uses more advanced features of Poplar than the SDK tutorials.
+This example performs a simple computation but uses more advanced features of Poplar than the tutorials.
 This includes:

 * Moving I/O into separate Poplar programs
 * Use of multiple programs